The Ultimate Smoked Ham

 2) Prepare your grill for 2-zone cooking and preheat it to about 225°F on the indirect side.
 If the skin has not been removed, remove it, and trim off almost all the fat leaving no more than a thin layer.
 If it came with a prepackaged glaze, throw it out.
 If there is a glaze already on the meat, rinse it off.
 Chris' glaze is better.
 If it is spiral-sliced, let some water get into the sliced areas to help reduce moisture loss.

-3) Place the meat on the indirect side of the grill, add a handful or two of wood for smoking as described in my articles on the Best Setup for a Charcoal Grill, the Best Setup for a Gas Grill, the Best Setup for a Bullet Smoker, and the Best Setup for an Offset Smoker.
+3) Place the meat on the indirect side of the grill flat side down, add a handful or two of wood for smoking as described in my articles on the Best Setup for a Charcoal Grill, the Best Setup for a Gas Grill, the Best Setup for a Bullet Smoker, and the Best Setup for an Offset Smoker.
 You do not need much smoke since the meat has been smoked once already.
 Close the lid, and smoke for about 1 hour.

 4) Tear off about 5' of aluminum foil, if you have double strength, that's better.
 Fold it in half to make it about 2 1/2' in length.
-Take the ham off the grill, place the flat, cut end on the foil making sure you don't puncture the foil, pour 1/2 cup of water over the meat and seal the meat and water in the foil making it look like a giant candy kiss.
+Take the ham off the grill, place the flat side on the foil making sure you don't puncture the foil with the bone, pour 1/2 cup of water over the meat and seal the meat and water in the foil making it look like a giant candy kiss.
 Crimp the seams tight.
 We don't want any steam escaping and water leaking.
 This technique helps it cook faster by generating a little steam, which penetrates faster than dry heat, and keeps the meat moist.
-Place the package back on the indirect side at about 225°F. If you have a leave-in meat thermometer, insert it now through the foil into the fat end, so the tip is about 1" away from the bone.
+If it is leaking, use another layer of foil or place it in a pan.
+Place it back on the indirect side at about 225°F. If you have a leave-in meat thermometer, insert it now through the foil into the fat end, so the tip is about 1" away from the bone.
 Watch the oven temp and try to keep it around 225°F.

 7) Taste the sauce.
 If you want it sweeter, add more glaze, but it shouldn't need more sugar.
 Pour the sauce into a gravy boat, and move the ham to a cutting board, bare side down.
 Carve it by slicing in from the sides towards the bone in the center of the top.
 Then slice down along the bone to release the slices.
 Serve, and spoon a little sauce over the meat.